Epricowo/Lanecover/README.md

 # Lanecover
-Lanecover for VSRG games E.g O2jam.
+Lanecover for VSRG games E.g O2jam.</br>
-To download just download the "Lane_cover.rar" everything should be there.
+To download just download the "Lane_cover.rar" everything should be there.<br/>
 Keybinds are F1 for settings menu, TAB to turn always on top off/on, Escape to exit the settings menu.